threeskimo/Remnant-2-Armor-Calculator/README.md

 # Remnant II: Armor Calculator
-A `.html` file that helps calculate the highest armor value you can achieve at a specific weight.
+A `.html` file that helps calculate the highest armor value you can achieve at a specific weight in Remnant II.
 Calculations are performed in javascript.

 >**NOTE:** This calculator currently only contains the Armor sets that are available at launch.
 If I'm still playing Remnant II at the time of any additional armor sets being released, I will update the calculator.